picocomputer/picocomputer.github.io/_sources/api.rst.txt

 .. code-block:: C

-   long lseek64(unsigned long long offset, int fildes)
+   long lseek64(long long offset, char whence, int fildes)

 Here we are asked for a 64 bit value.
 Not coincidentally, it's in the right position for short stacking.
-If you only need 24 bits, push three bytes.
+If, for example, you only need 24 bits, push only three bytes.
 The significant bytes will be implicit.

 2.2.
 Shorter Integers
 ---------------------